jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (b) remove any ship, craft, or seaplane or person from the designated area:
   (c) prevent any ship, craft, or seaplane or person from entering the designated area:
   (d) prohibit the use of a ship, craft, or seaplane in the designated area, if the enforcement officer considers its use in the designated area would pose an unreasonable risk to the safety of those on board or of other persons:
-  (e) board a ship, craft, or seaplane, give directions for the purposes of this section to the person appearing to be in charge, and require that person to give his or her name and address:
+  (e) board a ship, craft, or seaplane, give directions for the purposes of this section to the person appearing to be in charge, and require that person to give their name, address, and electronic address:
   (f) exercise any power that a harbourmaster may exercise for the purposes of ensuring maritime safety under Part 3A.
 (3) The exercise of any power conferred by subsection (2) does not prevent an enforcement officer or any other person from taking any further action against a person under some other provision of this Act or under any other enactment.
 (4) An enforcement officer exercising any power under this section must produce evidence of identity and evidence that he or she is an enforcement officer, whenever reasonably requested to do so.